thelongestusernameofall/bugsnag-cocoa/CONTRIBUTING.md

 Running the tests
 -----------------

-Run the tests using the default SDK (iOS 9.2) by using:
+Run the tests using the default SDK (iOS) by using:

     make test